 Watermelons are a very satisfying vining fruit to grow in the summertime.
-In the low desert, however, it can be a little tricky to keep the plants hydrated and healthy in the sweltering heat (or so I’m learning in this recent heatwave).
+In the low desert, however, it can be a little tricky to keep the plants hydrated and healthy in the sweltering heat.

-Thankfully, ours have fared well so far, I’m’ still completely amazed that anything will grow here in the summer.
+Our late summer melons fared well last year, I’m’ still completely amazed that anything will grow here in the summer.
 For my first attempt at growing watermelon, I picked two watermelon varieties:

 - Crimson Sweet: a more traditional watermelon, can get up to 20 pounds!
 This one grew wild around the perimeter of our garden.